-156. Disbursements and reviews under an SCF arrangement can be either both semiannual, or, in cases where closer monitoring is needed, both quarterly, for instance in the context of significant volatility and/or uncertainty.
+160. Disbursements and reviews under an SCF arrangement are expected to normally be semiannual, or quarterly in cases where closer monitoring is needed, for instance in the context of significant volatility and/or uncertainty.
 When designing the schedule of test dates, careful consideration should be given to alignment with the country's budget cycle.
-There is scope for some flexibility in setting the specific review dates and test dates relative to the regular cycle, as long as deviations are minor.
-Small deviations from a strict six-monthly schedule can be justified, for example, by the need to align monitoring with national budget/reporting cycles.
-In exceptional cases, it is also possible to shift between semiannual and quarterly phasing during the course of an arrangement on the basis of changes in volatility and/or uncertainty.
+There is flexibility in setting the specific review dates and test dates with the condition that they be scheduled no more than six months apart.
+This flexibility could be used, for example, to align monitoring with national budget/reporting cycles.
+It is also possible to shift between semiannual reviews and higher frequencies of phasing during the course of an arrangement, for example, if deemed useful in the context changes in the external environment other country-specific circumstances.
 Such shifts could also be scheduled at the time of approval of a new SCF arrangement if warranted based on the projected risk profile over time.

-157. The test dates for PCs must be set such that all scheduled disbursements can take place before the end of the SCF arrangement, taking into account reporting lags and preparation and circulation periods for staff reports.
+161. The test dates for PCs must be set such that all scheduled disbursements can take place before the end of the SCF arrangement, taking into account reporting lags and preparation and circulation periods for staff reports.
 Similarly, the availability dates for disbursements should be set such that all data needed to confirm observance of PCs at the related test dates would have become available.
 Availability dates are specified in the Arrangement text and subsequent Decisions, and are summarized in the staff report table on the schedule of disbursements.
 Reviews cannot be completed prior to the applicable availability date.

-158. The program period supported by an SCF arrangement would typically start somewhat before the Board approves the SCF arrangement,101 and three to six months before the first test date under semi-annual monitoring.
+162. The program period supported by an SCF arrangement would typically start somewhat before the Board approves the SCF arrangement,126 and three to six months before the first test date under semi-annual monitoring.
 The program period should normally not start more than three months prior to the Board meeting, and in any case not before the authorities and staff have discussed the parameters of the program.

-159. In contrast to SBAs, the design of an SCF arrangement avoids "blackout periods" by linking each disbursement to the completion of a specific review and to the observance of specific periodic performance criteria, and thus a disbursement is not blocked-and there is consequently no need for a waiver of applicability upon data unavailability-when when a new test date passes, because such new test date applies to a future disbursement subject to completion of a future scheduled review.102
+163. In contrast to SBAs, the design of an SCF arrangement typically avoids "blackout periods" because each disbursement is linked to the completion of a specific review and to the observance of specific periodic performance criteria, and thus a disbursement is not blocked-and there is consequently no need for a waiver of applicability upon data unavailability-when when a new test date passes, because such new test date applies to a future disbursement subject to completion of a future scheduled review.^{127 128}